TaTooKa/froth/docs/source/pages/worlds/interplanetary/spacephysics.rst

    "5 years","Your body completely collapses.
 You will imminently die of cardiac arrest, circulatory system collapse, ischemic stroke or similar causes."

+.. admonition:: LOW GRAVITY

-**LOW GRAVITY**: If exposed to gravity greater than 0 but lower than half your :hoverxref:`native gravity <nativegravity>`, the effects of Zero-G still apply, but take 4X the time to kick in.
+   If exposed to gravity greater than 0 but lower than half your :hoverxref:`native gravity <nativegravity>`, the effects of Zero-G still apply, but take 4X the time to kick in.

 .. figure:: /_static/images/0G-effects.png